- Acute frontal sinusitis occurs when inflammation in the frontal sinus cavities prevents them from draining mucus properly.

-Your family doctor may refer you to an ear, nose, and throat doctor (ENT).
+You may also be referred to an ear, nose, and throat doctor (ENT).
 This specialist will check your nasal cavity for signs of polyps and inflammation.
-The doctor may also take samples of your mucus to look for infection.
+They may also take samples of your mucus to look for infection.

 - nasal endoscopy to look inside your sinus and nasal cavities

 - imaging tests with a CT scan or MRI